dcdpr/did-btcr2/mdbook/src/operations/update.md

 Input arguments:

 - `didSourceDocument`: The source DID document.
-- `jsonPatches`: An array of JSON patch documents {{#cite RFC6902}} detailing the updates to be made to the source DID document.
+- `jsonPatches`: An array of JSON patch documents {{#cite RFC6902}} with the changes to be made to the source DID document.
 - `targetVersionId`: The `versionId` of the target DID document that the new [BTCR2 Signed Update] will yield.
 - `beaconServiceId`: The `service` index for the [BTCR2 Beacon] within the source DID document used for announcing the update.
-- `verificationMethod`: The `verificationMethod` ID used for signing the [BTCR2 Update].
-The `verificationMethod` MUST be listed in the source DID document's `verificationMethod` Set and MUST be included in the source DID document's `capabilityInvocation` Set.
+- `verificationMethodId`: The `verificationMethod` ID used for signing the [BTCR2 Update].
-- `privateKey`: Private key associated with the `verificationMethod`.
+- `privateKey`: Private key associated with the `verificationMethodId`.
-  - An implementation MAY retrieve the private key from a key material manager with the `verificationMethod`.
+  - An implementation MAY use the `verificationMethodId` ID to retrieve the private key from a key material manager.

 Outputs: